MarianoMolina/project_alice/README.md

    - Generating periodic reports and insights
    - Updating RAG-sources

-7. **Improvements and fixes**: There are 3 areas I think are crucial in the mid-term to tackle:
+7. **Improvements and fixes**: There are several misc areas I think are crucial in the mid-term to tackle:
    - Edge-case analysis
+   - Lazy-loading on the frontend
+   - Context management -> be able to predict the context size of a chat or task instance, prevent extreme cases, etc.
    - [Improved] Improve error handling and logging
       - [Added]: Logging folder, and better logs from all containers
       - [Added]: Logging managers with levels, allowing for dev and prod setups